 13.4 Establishing moral conduct

 As mentioned in the previous lecture, the discourses distinguish between actions performed by thought, speech, and body.
 This threefold division is also applied to moral conduct.
 This order entails a hierarchy: actions by thought are more fundamental than actions by speech and body, since the latter are grounded in the former.
 Moral conduct extends into the grosser domain of physical acts, and the relatively subtler domain of speech acts, but they are both rooted in thought acts and intentions.
 By contrast, purifying intentionality leads naturally to a purification of speech and physical acts.
-In pedagogical terms, though, training usually begins from (or, at least, with a strong emphasis on) external physical acts, namely, with the grosser domain, easier to observe, but also the one more explicitly exposed to social interactions (which might be normatively essential, especially when training is taken up within a community).
+In pedagogical terms, though, training usually begins from (or, at least, with a strong emphasis on) external physical acts, namely, with the grosser domain, easier to observe, but also the one more explicitly exposed to social interactions and feedback (which might be normatively essential, especially when training is taken up within a community).

-The cultivation of moral conduct reveals some of the more apparent biases that affect behaviours and render an untrained understanding epistemically unreliable.
+The cultivation of moral conduct reveals some of the more apparent biases that affect ordinary behaviours and render an untrained understanding epistemically unreliable.
 The factor of right intention encompasses three attitudes: (i) non-sensuality, (ii) non-ill will, and (iii) non-violence.
 Their opposites are (i’) the craving for acquiring objects or experiences for the sake of enjoying the sensual pleasure they might give; (ii’) the attitude of malevolence towards others or oneself (like aversion, hatred, but also sadness, grief, depression); and (iii’) the intention of deliberately harming other living beings or oneself.
 Right intention thus encapsulates the project of replacing the threefold basis of desire-aversion-ignorance with its opposite, as discussed in Lecture Twelve, but gives a stronger emphasis on the more explicit and apparent components of (non-)desire and (non-)aversion (the basis of ignorance is somehow already tackled by right view, which is the prerequisite for right intention).

 The factor of right speech and right (physical) action move in the same direction.
 Stealing, killing, and malicious speech are necessarily based on intentions of aversion and greed.
 Cultivating these attitudes reinforces these bases for action, while having established the intention of foregoing these bases for action inevitably undermines any intention to act in these ways.
 In the context of the eightfold path, frivolous speech and non-celibacy also have a problematic status since they are seen as an unnecessary form of indulgence into distraction and sensuality.